ericproffitt/TopicModelsVB.jl/README.md

 end
 ```

-The following histogram shows the proportional ranking of each test user for their corresponding document.
+The following histogram shows the proportional ranking of each test user within the list of recommendations for their corresponding document.

 ![GPU Benchmark](https://github.com/ericproffitt/TopicModelsVB.jl/blob/master/images/ctpfbar.png)